yashladd/solar_water_heater/README.md

 ## Simulating the Storage tank temerature $T_{st}$
 **Storage tank temperature** ($T_{st}$) is an important parameter which influences the system size and performance.
 In my simulation, I focus on modeling the temperature dynamics of the storage tank across different time frames—ranging from a single day to a month, or spanning an entire year.
+The total energy required by the system and energy demands met by auxiliary heater are tracked during the simulation.

 Energy balance of a well mixed storage tank over a time horizon can be